 Truthful Travel Lesson #4: Canadian Rocky Mountains

 A lie or two is worth the view

 One of our last stops on our trip was to Lake Louise, one of the most famous lakes of Banff National park.
 The Fairmont Hotel sits at the water’s edge, and mountains surround the lake to make for an incredible landscape.
 The last time we were there we did a last minute, unplanned hike to an overlook of the lake and the hotel.
 It was a struggle for me.

 We convinced my dad to do it with us by telling him it was only 1.5 km.
 Which was not a lie.
 We just omitted the fact it was straight up a mountain.
 After he caught on to the fact the hike seemed harder than he bargained for, I decided to tell him we were half way there.
 After saying that a few times he then caught on, was not too pleased with me, but stuck it out and made it to the top with us.
 Go dad!

 We have some victory shots of him at the top.
 He admits it was all totally worth it.

 All hiccups aside, the trip was an amazing experience.
-I got to spend time with my dad (I live across the country from my family), and visit one of my favourite places in Canada.
+I got to spend time with my dad (I live across the country from my family), and visit one of my favourite places: the Canadian Rocky Mountains.
 The pictures are unreal, and everything that went wrong made for extremely cool stories.
 Like usual it was all beautiful, truthful travel.

 Until next time,